Best slow cookers - the top models for making delicious mid week meals

 Ideal Home’s rating: 3 out of 5 stars

-Buy now: Chalk Board Slow Cooker by Russell Hobbs, £19.99, Amazon
+Buy now: Chalk Board Slow Cooker by Russell Hobbs, £20, John Lewis

-6. The Fast Slow Pro by Sage – best for batch cooking
+6. The Fast Slow Pro by Sage – best slow cooker for batch cooking

 Removing the need to sauté in a pan before transferring to the pot, the Fast Slow Pro is as useful for slow cooking converts as it is to experienced cooks.
 Functioning as both a slow cooker and a pressure cooker, it includes sensors at the top and bottom to monitor temperature.
 This makes inconsistently cooked stews a thing of the past.
 Also, you can set this slow cooker to heat for two to 12 hours – ideal if you’re going to be out of the house for a long day.